dentremor/Software-Defined-Infrastrucure/doku.md

 ### SSL / TLS Support

-The first step is that we need to create our private root key with a bit length of 2048:
+First, we need to create our private root key with a bit length of 2048:

 ```bash
 $ openssl genrsa -out rootCA.key 2048